uci-cbcl/DeepCADD/README.md

 Running neural network code
 ---------------------------

 Looking into the help to see how to run the Python neural network codes.
 I wrote a logistic regression and a multilayer perceptron trainer for both scikit-learn and theano.
 Make sure you have the csr array files for testing and training stored in a dataset folder in '../data/'.
-For example, suppose I am in the folder containing the Python code, and I have a folder '../data/Impute1/' containing 'training_data.npy', 'training_indices.npy', 'training_indptr.npy', 'testing_data.npy', 'testing_indices.npy', 'testing_indptr.npy'.
+For example, suppose I am in the folder containing the Python code, and I have a folder '../data/Impute1/' containing 'training.data.npy', 'training.indices.npy', 'training.indptr.npy', 'training.labels.npy', 'testing.data.npy', 'testing.indices.npy', 'testing.indptr.npy', 'testing.labels.npy'.
 Then, to run the sklearn logistic regression classifier:

 ```
 $ python sklearn_CADD_sgd.py -scale Impute1